EnterpriseDB/barman/new_docs/user_guide/catalog.rst

 Catalog information
 ===================

 The backup catalog  is a comprehensive record that keeps track of all servers and backups on the Barman node.
-Note that servers are the PostgreSQL database systems that are being tracked and backed up by Barman.
+Note that servers are the Postgres database systems that are being tracked and backed up by Barman.
 Each server is configured within the Barman node to ensure that its data is regularly backed up and can be restored if needed.
-The Barman node is another server that hosts the Barman software, which manages the backup and recovery processes for these PostgreSQL servers.
+The Barman node is another server that hosts the Barman software, which manages the backup and recovery processes for these Postgres servers.
 It communicates with the configured servers to perform backups, store them securely, and maintain a detailed catalog of all backup activities.

-It is essential for effective backup management and recovery operations, offering an unified interface that makes it a key component of the Barman tool.
+The backup catalog is essential for effective backup management and recovery operations, offering a unified interface that makes it a key component of the Barman tool.
 It plays a central role in organizing, monitoring, and executing backup and recovery tasks by providing a comprehensive view and precise control over all backup activities.
 This streamlined approach enhances efficiency, simplifies management, and ensures seamless recovery processes.

 The global configuration option ``barman_home`` specifies the directory where Barman stores and manages backups for multiple servers.
 By default, this directory is set to